IKATS/IKATS/CONTRIBUTING.viztool.md

   * `NOTICE`: To list all the dependencies of the contribution.
 That document is a good practice and [is mandatory for Apache Licence, version 2](http://apache.org/dev/apply-license.html).
   * `README.md`: Description of the viztool
   * `viztool_def.json`: definition of the viztool in the catalog
-  * `manifest.json`: definition of the inlude order and libraries used
+  * `manifest.json`: definition of the includes order and libraries used
   * `*.js`: viztool code implementing the _VizTool_ class

 ### README.md